sanatonek/TNC_representation_learning/README.md

 ![Screenshot](tnc.png)

 Time series are often complex and rich in information, but sparsely labeled andtherefore challenging to model.
 TNC is a self-supervised framework for learning representations for complex, multivariate non-stationary time series.
-This repository contains the implementation of this framework based on the [original paper](https://openreview.net/forum?id=8qDwejCuCN)
+This repository contains the implementation of this framework based on the original [paper](https://openreview.net/forum?id=8qDwejCuCN)

-@inproceedings{tonekaboni2020unsupervised,
-  title={Unsupervised Representation Learning for Time Series with Temporal Neighborhood Coding}, author={Tonekaboni, Sana and Eytan, Danny and Goldenberg, Anna}, booktitle={International Conference on Learning Representations}, year={2020}
-}

 Experiments can be done on 3 different datasets.
 You can create the simulated dataset using the following script:
 ```